Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Dynamic Mode Decomposition of the simulated flow

 Since \eqref{eq:ode} was time invariant and as \(\Delta t\) remains fixed, we will write simply \(\gls{evol} := \gls{evol} _{0}^{\Delta t}\equiv \gls{evol} _{t}^{t+\Delta t}\).

 Access to \(z(t)\) is mediated by a vector of \(D\) observation functions \(x : \mathcal{Z} \to \mathbb{R}^{D}\); therefore, we only have access to \emph{snapshots}

-In oceanography, simulations by general circulation models typically results in observation functions \(x(\cdot)\) that are evaluations of velocity components, the salinity, pressure, temperature, and other quantities at spatial grid points.
+Ocean general circulation models typically yield observation functions \(x(\cdot)\) that are evaluations of velocity components, the salinity, pressure, temperature, and other quantities at spatial grid points.
 We do not access \(x(\cdot)\) as functions, but only as a time-series \(\mat{X}[n] = x( z[n] )\) generated by evaluating \(x(\cdot)\) along the otherwise-inaccessible state evolution \(z[n]\).
-This means that at any time step \(n\), vector \(\mat{X}[n]\) contains \(D = \# variables \times \# gridpoints \) values, so that the \emph{snapshot matrix} \(\mat{X}\) representing an evolution over \(N\) timesteps is a \(D \times N\) matrix \(\mat{X}\).
+This means that at any time step \(n\), vector \(\mat{X}[n]\) contains \(D = \# variables \times \# gridpoints \) values, so that the \emph{snapshot matrix} \(\mat{X}\) representing an evolution over \(N\) timesteps is a \(D \times N\) matrix.